 As chicks, our ospreys are fitted with darvic leg rings – these unique rings allow our Ospreys to be easily identifiable should they be spotted elsewhere in the world.
 So, where are our Osprey fledglings now?
 Many of them return to breed at Rutland, after 2 -3 years in West Africa, but some of them move on to new breeding grounds elsewhere in the UK.

 After fledging, 5F migrated to Tanji Marsh in Gambia for the winter.
 She was first spotted back in the UK in April 2015 at the Glaslyn nest – she did not breed in 2015 but remained in the Glaslyn area for the remainder of the summer.
-In spring 2016, after returning once again from Gambia, 5F was spotted mating with Aran, a Glaslyn male.
+In spring 2016, after returning once again from Gambia, 5F was spotted mating with Aran (a bird already breeding at Glaslyn with another female!).
 She did appear to be incubating eggs for a while in the Glaslyn area, but the nest failed to produce any young.
-She arrived safely back in Gambia for the winter in 2016.
+She returned to Glaslyn again in 2017.

 11(98) was one of the chicks translocated to Rutland in 1998 as a chick from Aviemore in Scotland.
 Unfortunately, after fledging, 11(98) never returned to Rutland – he did however nest at Glaslyn, and between 2005 and 2014 he fathered an amazing 30 chicks, 26 of which fledged.
 He was last seen in September 2014, when he was 16 years old.